Elizabeth Pierrepont: Letters about Elizabeth Pierrepont's future

 A number of Mary's letters to the French ambassador Guillaume de l'Aubespine de Châteauneuf (1547-1625) discuss plans for Elizabeth Pierrepont.
-In May 1586, Mary thought about sending Pierrepont back to her partents in May 1586, particularly because she had a quarrel with Bess of Hardwick, Pierrepont's grandmother.
+In May 1586, Mary thought about sending Pierrepont back to her parents in May 1586, particularly because she had a quarrel with Bess of Hardwick, Pierrepont's grandmother.
 In June, her father asked permission from Queen Elizabeth for his daughter to leave Mary's service, with a view to having her married.
 Mary was reluctant for her to leave.
 Henry Pierrepont sent horses to fetch her from Chartley Castle, but Mary would not let her go, despite the arguments of her keeper Amias Paulet.

 In July, Mary wrote that she had no particular plans for Pierrepont's marriage.
 She had brought her up in her household from the age of four, and had hoped that she would become a servant of Queen Elizabeth.
 Now however, Mary wanted her go as she reminded her too much of Bess of Hardwick, and thought she would make a bad husband for any friend of hers.

 Babington Plot

+Mary was taken from Chartley to Tixall, the house of Walter Aston on 11 August 1586.
+Her secretaries Curle and Nau were arrested.
+While Mary was at Tixall, her papers were searched.
+Amias Paulet had suggested that Pierrepont be separated from the queen when they were in Walter Aston's park.
+She would be hosted by a local landowner.

-In August 1586 Amias Paulet considered dismissing Pierrepont's maid and placed her in Mr Chetwynd's house at Ingestre.
+According to Dominique Bourgoing, Pierrepont was taken from Mary's company before the queen reached Tixall in August 1586, and then removed from Chartley with the almoner Camille du Preau and Elizabeth Braye, her servant.
+Preau was held at the house of Thomas Gresley.
+On 27 August 1586, Amias Paulet considered dismissing Pierrepont's maid and placed her in Mr Chetwynd's house at Ingestre.

 When arrests were made in connection with the Babington Plot in September 1586, it was rumoured that Pierrepont had been taken to the Tower of London.
 The French diplomat Charles de Prunelé, Baron d'Esneval recorded speculation that the female prisoner alleged to be in the Tower was not Pierrepont, but Mary herself.
 The prisoner was Nau's nephew, Jérôme Pasquier, one of Mary's cipher clerks, who was taken to the Tower from Chartley.